-The Satimage data set [4] contains 6435 36-dimensional patterns belonging to six classes.
+The Satimage data set contains 6435 36-dimensional patterns belonging to six classes.
 The ELENA database provides also a five-dimensional description of this data set which was obtained using discriminant factorial analysis.
-This five-dimensional data set is used in our experiments.
-Performance results concerning average generalization error and its standard deviation from the five-fold cross-validation experiment are displayed in Table IV.
-Table V displays the corresponding performance results for the Phoneme data set [4] which contains 5404 five-dimensional patterns belonging to two classes.
+This five-dimensional version of Satimage we use in our experiments.
+Performance results are displayed in Table 2.
+Table 3 displays the corresponding performance results for the Phoneme data set which contains 5404 fivedimensional patterns belonging to two classes.